-The Academy's behaviour policy makes clear our expectations for pupils and the ways in which we promote outstanding behaviour and marginalise poor behaviour.
+The Academy's behaviour policy takes a relational approach and makes clear our expectations for pupils and the ways in which we promote outstanding behaviour and marginalise poor behaviour.
 The Academy sets high expectations for behaviour.
-It encourages pupils to behave well through rewarding positive behaviour and deals effectively with unsatisfactory behaviour.
+It encourages pupils to behave well through incentivising positive behaviour and deals effectively with unsatisfactory behaviour.

-For pupils with SEND there will be a personalised approach to behaviour management (in line with the Trust's Behaviour Policies) which makes reasonable adjustments to the general guidance set out above.
-Teachers and senior leaders within the academy must be aware of the content of the Individual Provision Map (IPM) for pupils whose special educational needs might manifest in challenging behaviour.
+For pupils with SEND there will be a personalised, graduated response to behaviour management (in line with the Trust's Behaviour Policies) which makes reasonable adjustments to the general guidance set out above.
+Teachers and senior leaders within the academy must be aware of the content of the Individual Provision Map/ Individual Behaviour Plans for pupils whose special educational needs might manifest in behaviours of concern.

 The Academy will always consider whether they have made the required reasonable adjustments prior to a behaviour incident under the Equality Act 2010 when considering the use of sanctions.
-The type and severity any sanctions should be clearly justifiable in the context of the pupil's individual circumstances.
+The type and severity any sanctions should be clearly justifiable and reasonable in the context of the pupil's individual circumstances.
 Following a behavioural incident, the content of the provision map should be reviewed to establish whether lessons can be learned which would prevent a similar occurrence in the future.
+When dealing with behaviours of SEND pupils, the policy and procedure (Managing Behaviour of pupils with SEND) should be read in conjunction to ensure the pupils are appropriately supported.